 “The art is in the recognition.
 Allowing more sweets may feel like a trip-up, but it is not.
 It just IS.
 And now you are hearing the conversation—knowing and naming the feeling, acknowledging the behavior, and course correcting.
 To me, it’s like taking a minor detour and welcoming the reroute—whereas without conscious awareness, we plow forward through each day without a GPS at all.
 It is a dance between the body and mind, and the mind is intensely convincing.
 I guess my point is that it is less about reaching a state of perfection—never eating more than the body needs/always eating exactly what it requires—and more about being aware.
 Almost every single person we know has probably eaten into the “too full” zone at least once this week!
 So again, gentleness, gratitude for seeing clearly, even if it’s a few moments or even days later.”

 This sums up the whole process for me.
 Be aware.
 Allow yourself what your body asks for.
 Have gratitude.
 Live in the moment.
 Be at peace with yourself.
 Enjoy the ride.

-*BRAND NEW!* AMC’s created 60-Days of YOU! program in collaboration with Coach Katie—eight weeks of fitness and nutrition guidance that will take the guesswork out of slimming down, getting fit and establishing a healthy relationship with food and exercise.
-Together, Coach Cassandra and Coach Katie will help you create a guidance map for your new health habits and create a strategy to make them stick!
+*BRAND NEW!* AMC’s created 60-Days of YOU! program —eight weeks of fitness and nutrition guidance that will take the guesswork out of slimming down, getting fit and establishing a healthy relationship with food and exercise.
+Coach Cassandra will help you create a guidance map for your new health habits and create a strategy to make them stick!
 Join us and make the commitment to honor yourself for the next 60-days.
 To lean more…

 ~ . ~ . ~ . ~. ~